Jack-Q/blog/source/_posts/2017-03-26-setup-latex-environment.md

 approach is install the font to system and then importing them by their canonical name packaged with the font file.

-To intall font in Linux, I prefer the approach to copy them to a user specific folder and update the system font cache.
+To install font in Linux, I prefer the approach to copy them to a user specific folder and update the system font cache.
 The standard locations for system font in Linux include `/usr/share/fonts`, `/usr/local/share/fonts`, and `~/.fonts`, which can be configured via `/etc/fonts/fonts.conf`.
 For personal usage, just